swiftlang/swift-evolution/proposals/NNNN-atomics.md

 }
 ```

-Because these are only available when `Value.AtomicRepresentation == AtomicIntNNStorage`, some atomic specializations may not support atomic operations at all.
+Because these are only available when `Value.AtomicRepresentation == {U}IntNN.AtomicRepresentation`, some atomic specializations may not support atomic operations at all.

 The first three operations are relatively simple: